 This form is to be completed by an instructor planning to teach a course or a section of a course using service-learning.
 Course numbers through the 400-level are submitted to UCC; 500-level courses must be approved by both UCC and GSC; 600-level and above are approved by GSC.
 Send the completed form by e-mail to chhamilt@uncg.edu.
-(The request must be evaluated by the Service Learning Committee before being submitted to UCC or GSC.
+New courses requesting SVL designation must be approved by the UCC or GSC prior to review by Service Learning Committee.
+Existing courses may be sent directly to the Service Learning Committee for review.